University Records Retention Schedules

 Provision of Advice, Assistance, or Information

-Records relating to requests received and provision of advice, technical assistance and information (including University-initiated communications) concerning the University, its core business, programs and services, where not covered by a more specific records series Includes, but is not limited to: Internal and external correspondence/communications (regardless of format) relating to the request/University-initiated advice, assistance or information.
-Excludes records covered by:
+Records relating to requests received and provision of advice, technical assistance, and information (including University-initiated communications) concerning the University, its core business, programs, and services, where not covered by a more specific records series.
+Includes, but is not limited to internal and external correspondence/communications (regardless of format) relating to requested and/or University-initiated advice, assistance, or information.

 • Requests for Basic/Routine Agency Information (DAN GS 50002)